mengelhard/mmci_applied_ds/README.md

 - **[Please review the syllabus by clicking here](syllabus.md)**
 - Materials for each course weekend are linked in the *Schedule* below
 - We recommend you use Google Chrome when browsing this site or working in Google Colab
-- A glossary of terms related to the course material is available [here](ds_glossary.md) and will be updated before each course weekend
+- A glossary of terms related to the course material is available [here](ds_glossary.md) and will be updated before each course weekend.
+Note that it is not necessary to memorize these terms; they are listed only for your reference.

 ### Readings and Quizzes
 - There will be a brief quiz due before each weekend *except* weekend 6.